 - capacity-building grants (please call to discuss);

-- a limited number of multiyear grants if the applicant can demonstrate impact.
+- a limited number of multiyear grants (please call to discuss in advance of submission).

-(Note: a new policy for three-year grants requires taking a fourth year off from funding.)
+Note: Our policy for three-year grants requires taking a fourth year off from funding.

 Contact Jennifer O’Brien, Program Director, at JennOB@cfect.org or 860-442-3572 with questions or to discuss a proposal.